-Moreover, at precisely the same time (December 2008) the US manufacturing sector also made a V-shaped recovery and started to become profitable again after many months of steep decline.
+Moreover, at precisely the same time (December 2008) the US manufacturing sector also made a V-shaped recovery and started to become profitable again after a period of steep decline.

-Now though the GDP and manufacturing recoveries began before Obama took office the economy nevertheless (as a lagging indicator) was still losing massive numbers of jobs.
-But this started to change in March-April 2009 (see graph below) when the V-shaped jobs recovery began just before the end of the Great Recession in June.
+Now though the GDP and manufacturing recoveries began before Obama took office the economy, nevertheless, as a lagging indicator, was still losing massive numbers of jobs.
+But this started to change in March-April 2009 (see BLS graph below) when the V-shaped jobs recovery began, just before the end of the Great Recession in June.
 This is when job loss bottomed out and the growing economy started creating more jobs than it was losing.

 Now while Obama wrongly takes credit for all of these pre-inaugural developments contradicting this his administration has said repeatedly that the 14 million new jobs (mostly low paying and part-time) that his "stimulus created" begins not from February 2009 (when the stimulus was signed into law) but from a year later in February 2010*.
 For it was then says the administration that the stimulus started to impact the economy and grow jobs (see).
 This delay, of course, is normal for a new economic program.
 Reagan's Economic Recovery (Supply-Side) Tax Act of August 1981, for example, didn't start showing results until 1983 (see).